640 South State StreetDover, Delaware 19901

 The goal of rehabilitation after a repetitive motion injury is to help the patient return to the highest level of function and independence possible, while improving the overall quality of life — physically, emotionally, and socially.

-In order to help reach these goals, repetitive motion injury rehabilitation programs may include the following:
+To help reach these goals, repetitive motion injury rehabilitation programs may include:

 Exercise programs to stretch and strengthen the area